Irene-Uwerikowe/IBM_Data_Dash/README.md

+This dash
-This dasnboard was generated using IBM Cognos Analytics
+board was generated using IBM Cognos Analytics